 Diving is often necessary for passers if they are too far away from the ball to get to it on their feet.
 Important to diving is getting to the ball first before falling to the floor.
 The player will reach their platform as far as they can, pass the ball, and then fall to the floor.
 In order to prevent a painful fall, passers must stay low to the ground and dive parallel to the floor.
 They must also keep their chin up, and follow through with a forward movement.
 This way, they keep moving forward through their dive, instead of falling flat to the floor.

-A pancake is a certain kind of dive which allowed the player to touch the ball right before it reaches the floor.
+A pancake is a certain kind of dive that allows the player to touch the ball right before it reaches the floor.
 The passer will dive and place their hand flat on the ground underneath the ball.
 This way, when the ball lands, it bounces off their hand and back up into the air.
 This counts as one of three touches for the team.
-Often, it is hard to tell if the ball has been touched or not, so the player will call "ball's up" if they have made a successful pancake.
+Often, it is hard to tell if the ball has been touched or not, so the player will call “ball’s up” if they have made a successful pancake.

 After diving, passers must get back up as quickly as possible to put themselves back in play.
 The most common way of getting back up from a dive is a roll.
 After passing the ball and hitting the ground, players will roll either over their shoulder or over their side in order to continue their falling movement.
 In doing this, they keep their momentum and it helps them get back up.

 Players have a point system that they assign to certain passes on the court.
 They number from zero to three depending on where the passes go on the court.
-A zero pass is a pass that is unable to be reached by the setter in order to set to a front row hitter.
+A zero pass is a pass that is unable to be reached by the setter in order to set a front row hitter.
 In this case, the ball is shanked, the setter has to ask another player for help, or the setter can only set to a back row player.

 A one pass means that the pass makes it so the setter only has one option for where to set the ball.

 A two pass means two options, and a three pass means three options.
 A four pass means the setter can get the ball to any hitter, front row or back.
-The goal for passers is to always be passing four passes, so that they setter can get the ball to any attacking player on the court.
+The goal for passers is to always be passing four passes, so that the setter can get the ball to any attacking player on the court.